What type of content do you primarily create?

 Remember, you'll need to manually synchronize each caption with the video timeline to ensure accurate timing.

-How do you add subtitles and captions in iMovie on Mac?
+How to add subtitles in iMovie on Mac

 1. Launch iMovie and create a new project or open your existing one.